MausGames/core-engine/README.md

 - SIMD Math (Basics, Vector, Matrix), Utilities (Data, Random, Splines) and Threads
 - HTML Logs and Configuration Files

-If you have any suggestions or problems, feel free to contact me or simply create an appropriate issue on Bitbucket.
+If you have any suggestions or problems, feel free to contact me or simply create an issue on Bitbucket.
 *(currently the framework works only with Visual C++)*

 # Libraries